itsvaibhavmishra/train-booking/README.md

 - Seats availability check

-- Book a max of 7 seates at once
+- Book a max of 7 seats at once

 - Closest seats booking alogrithm